 - Requires significant effort from users to achieve safe backups

 - When the target audience is likely to be knowledgeable and implement good manual backup schemes

 - When the risk of loss from theft is higher than the risk of self-inflicted loss

 When not to use #

 - When users are new to bitcoin and unlikely to implement good manual backups

 - For use-cases with small amounts

 - When onboarding is likely to happen outside of users’ homes

-- Explain what a recovery phrase is, and provide a guide how to do safe offline backups BEFORE the user is exposed to the phrase or can start using the wallet
+- Explain what a recovery phrase is, and provide guidance on how to do safe offline backups BEFORE the user is exposed to the recovery phrase